Former Roycemore School building: Roycemore's Relocation

 As its property lease with Northwestern University for the lot at Lincoln St. and Orrington Ave. was due to end in 2014, in early 2000 the school began looking for another Evanston location that would allow room to continue a trend of enrollment growth that had occurred over the previous 10 years, with updated technology and to accommodate a larger, regulation-sized, gymnasium.

-Roycemore began classes at 1200 Davis Street in Evanston on January 6, 2012.
+Roycemore began classes at 1200 Davis Street in Evanston on January 6, 2012 until the school ceased operations prior to the start of the 2026-2027 school year.

 Post-Roycemore Usage

 Despite zoning that allows Northwestern to utilize the property as a dormitory, neighbors have voiced objections to the possibility.
 Dormitories are considered to be the least favorite potential reuse of the site amongst nearby residents.
 Also, despite the building having hosted classes for the near-century the Roycemore School was housed there, some neighbors also objected to the idea of Northwestern utilizing the site for university classes.
 Many neighbors reiterated longtime objections to the housing of student housing located west of Sheridan Road, complaining of the noise produced by students' late-night partying and their commuting to and from classes and the disruption it causes for the single-family homes nearby.
 The City of Evanston has objected to potential redevelopment of the site that would require demolition or partial demolition of the structure, as it considers most of the interconnected buildings the make up the components of the structure to be local landmarks, and Northwestern's associate vice president of facilities management Ron Nayler has stated that the University only intends to restore the landmark buildings, rather than demolish them.
 Nayler did however say that the school may potentially replace a home on the site that is not itself landmark.
 Potential uses zoning would allow encompass, amongst other things, housing for fraternities and sororities, faculty or administrative offices, student dormitories, university classrooms, and upperclass-student housing.
 Development on the site would directly impact the adjacent residential neighborhood, which includes a new single-family housing development across Orrington Avenue.
 In the meantime, Northwestern has been intending to utilize the building through interim uses.